dqops/dqo/docs/integrations/webhooks/index.md

 ## Next steps

-Now that you have learned about notifications, [set up Slack integration](../slack/configuring-slack-notifications.md) to receive them directly in Slack.
+- Now that you have learned about notifications, [set up Slack integration](../slack/configuring-slack-notifications.md) to receive them directly in Slack.
+- Learn how the [data quality incident workflow](../../dqo-concepts/grouping-data-quality-issues-to-incidents.md) is managed by DQOps by grouping similar data quality issues into data quality incidents.